daknob/root-programs/README.md

 updates will not ever load new certificates.
 The latest Android releases make this more dynamic and independently updateable.
 Even older Android phones came with a list burned in the hardware, which is impossible to change.

+[^playstation]: Sony's Playstation consoles seem to have a list of Root CAs that is built in the firmware and is not being updated.
+This is the case for at least PlayStation 3 and 4.
+PlayStation 5 seems to ship with an updateable Trust Store, however information on included CAs, critera for inclusion, etc. are not readily available.